paulisdataviz/paulisdataviz/README.md

 ---

 - :bar_chart: I’m a Data Professional with 5+ years of experience applying Data and Business Analytics techniques to support decision-making and process improvement.

 - :hash: I’m currently working as an Operations Analyst and Data Science professional at NETNUMBER.

-- :pencil: I'm a lifelong learner, currently holding two Bachelor of Science and one Master of Science Degree + Multiple Certifications and Online Courses.
+- :pencil: I'm a Techie and lifelong learner.

-- :chart_with_upwards_trend: I'm passionate about data visualization and using data to drive customer satisfaction and company growth.
-Tableau Public Profile: https://public.tableau.com/app/profile/paula.munoz
+- :chart_with_upwards_trend: I'm passionate about data visualization.
+Link to Tableau Public Profile: https://public.tableau.com/app/profile/paula.munoz

+- 👯 I’m looking to participate in more data related challenges.

  ---